Skip to content

 So when is the best time to go skiing in France?

-Without a doubt, the best time to go skiing in France is during the month of January, but avoid the first week as, for some, it’s still school holidays.
+Without a doubt, the best time to go skiing in France is during the month of January, but avoid the first week as, for some, it’s still a school holiday.

 The rest of January is a great time to go skiing.
 You’ll get a lot more ‘bang for your buck’ as the big budget weeks of Xmas and New Year are over.